Cats Lovers

 kittens are clearly in cat heaven while kneading.
 Some cat owners love this evidence that cats can pet their owners as well as be petted...

-• The lactose problem
+• The belly problem

 Label